 Filing Period: The deadline for filing an application to challenge your assessment is April 2, 2018.

 Online: Application for Correction of Assessment Forms are available online from the Assessment Review Commission website.
 Applications may be filed electronically with the same effect as filing on paper through AROW (Assessment Review on the Web) beginning January 2, 2018 until 11:59 PM on April 2, 2018.
 Successful transmissions generate an Appeal Number immediately and an e-mail message after a short delay.

 By Phone: You may request that an Application for Correction of Assessment Form be mailed to you by calling the Assessment Review Commission at (516) 571-3214.

 In-Person: Application for Correction of Assessment Forms may be obtained and submitted in person at 240 Old Country Road, Mineola, NY 11501, from 9:00 AM to 4:45 PM, Monday to Friday, except holidays.

 By Mail: Applications can be mailed to the Assessment Review Commission at 240 Old Country Road, Mineola, NY 11501.
-Mail must be post marked by the USPS, or a private carrier designated by the IRS, no later than 11:59 PM on March 3, 2014.
+Mail must be postmarked by the USPS, or a private carrier designated by the IRS, no later than 11:59 PM on April 2, 2018.